mrange/fsharpadvent2016/src/perfcollection/README.md

     simple
 ```

-The JIT:ed looks like this:
+The jitted looks like this:

 ```asm
 ; range count